iamnotnato/alx-low_level_programming/0x00-hello_world/README.md

 > 📝 **Summary:**

-> These are projects that helped me understand a bit of low-level programming.
+> These are the projects that have improved my understanding of basic programming.

 <br>